WUR-AI/HybridML-Phenology/README.md

 ## Data

-A cherry Tree Phenology data was compiled from various sources by George Mason’s Department of Statistics and can be found in [this](https://github.com/GMU-CherryBlossomCompetition/peak-bloom-prediction) Github repository.
+A cherry Tree Phenology data was compiled from various sources by George Mason’s Department of Statistics and can be found in [this](https://github.com/GMU-CherryBlossomCompetition/peak-bloom-prediction) GitHub repository.
 The repo should be cloned and data should be stored in `data/original`

 Publicly available MERRA-2 temperature data was used in this research.
 The code used for collecting the data can be found [here](https://github.com/ronvree/MERRA-2-Download).
 The resulting file should be stored in the `data/original` folder.